frenetic-lang/frenetic/guide/01-Introduction.md

 using OpenFlow and NetCore, the surface language of Frenetic.
 The tutorial is divided into two sections:

-* **Ox** Chapters 2 - 5 introduce the nuts and bolts of controlling an SDN with the OpenFlow protocol using *Ox*, an OCaml controller platform for sending and receiving OpenFlow messages.
+* **Ox:** Chapters 2 - 5 introduce the nuts and bolts of controlling an SDN with the OpenFlow protocol using *Ox*, an OCaml controller platform for sending and receiving OpenFlow messages.

 [[2 Ox Repeater][Ch2]] [[3 Ox Firewall][Ch3]] [[4 Ox Monitor][Ch4]] [[5 Ox Learning][Ch5]]

-* **NetCore** Chapters 6 - 8 teach readers how to program an SDN running OpenFlow using the *NetCore* domain-specific programming language (NetCoreDSL).
+* **NetCore:** Chapters 6 - 8 teach readers how to program an SDN running OpenFlow using the *NetCore* domain-specific programming language (NetCoreDSL).
 NetCoreDSL is designed primarily to allow users to program static (unchanging) network configurations.
 However, NetCoreDSL also contains a limited set of building